- How do I get a MyNSCC account?

 The system we use accepts only one final grade for the course offering.
 When the course is set up we need to identify which component (Lab or Discussion for example) will contain the final grade.
 This component becomes identified as the 'Graded' component; all other components are identified as 'Non-Graded'.
 This does not affect how you determine the final grade.

 You will be able to begin entering grades as soon as grade rosters are generated in PeopleSoft.
-For the majority of classes, this is done in a batch process a few weeks before the end of the term.
+For the majority of classes, this is done one day after the date for students to withdraw from classes without academic penalty.
 Classes with unique start and end dates have the grade rosters generated as required.

 First ensure you are looking at the correct term.
 If you are, there may be data in PeopleSoft that is not correct.
 Contact your Chair or whoever takes care of scheduling at your campus and ask them to ensure that you are assigned as the instructor to the class and that the appropriate security has been granted to allow you grading access to the class.

-I need to communicate some information about a particular student to the registrar and I used to write that on the paper grade report.
-What do I do now that all information is submitted electronically through the Record Grades function?
+- I need to communicate some information about a particular student to the Assistant Registrar and I used to write that on the paper grade report.
+What do I do now that all information is submitted electronically?